arcan1s/ahriman/docs/architecture.rst

 * In addition, ``aiohttp_debugtoolbar`` is required for debug panel.
 Please note that this option does not work together with authorization and basically must not be used in production.
 * In addition, authorization feature requires ``aiohttp_security``, ``aiohttp_session`` and ``cryptography``.
 * In addition to base authorization dependencies, OAuth2 also requires ``aioauth-client`` library.
+* In addition if you would like to disable authorization for local access (recommended way in order to run the application itself with reporting support), the ``requests-unixsocket`` library is required.

 Middlewares
 ^^^^^^^^^^^